the valley of the kings

 The walls and ceilings of KV 2 are decorated with several of the Books of the Netherworld.
 These were not books in the modern sense of bound paper, but rather sacred, illustrated funerary texts that were inscribed almost exclusively on the walls of royal tombs and on papyri buried with the deceased to guide them through the afterlife.
 The Litany of Ra, the Book of Gates, and the Book of Nut were essentially a high-stakes survival guide for the Pharaoh’s soul.
 By surrounding himself with these images and words, the King Ramesses IV ensured he had the spiritual guidance required to navigate the murky depths of the underworld and emerge transformed into the light of the morning.

-Foto 6: Another picture of Ra-Horakhty and Merenptah in KV 8.
+Photo 6: A column showing the same motif of Ra-Horakhty and Merenptah in KV 8.

 tomb kv 47 – siptah

-Foto 1: Pharaoh Siptah (left) receiving life from Ra-Horakhty (Relief from the entrance to Siptah’s grave chamber in the Valley of Kings) Ra, often depicted with a falcon head, was the sun god of the ancient Egyptians.
-Sometimes he was merged with Horus (god of kingship, healing, protection etc.) and became Ra-Horakhty.
+Photo 1: Pharaoh Siptah (left) receiving life from Ra-Horakhty in a relief from the entrance to Siptah’s grave chamber in the Valley of Kings.
+Ra, often depicted with a falcon head, again was merged with Horus (god of kingship, healing, protection etc.) and became Ra-Horakhty.
 One of his jobs was to empower the pharaohs and turn them into superhuman leaders of the Egyptian people.

-Foto 4: The Winged Goddess Maat.
+Photo 4: The Winged Goddess Maat.
 In ancient Egyptian religion Maat was the personification of truth, justice, and the cosmic order.
 She was the daughter of the sun god Ra and associated with Thoth, god of wisdom.
-The ostrich feather worn on her head was the measure that determined whether the soul of the departed would reach the paradise of the afterlife successfully.
-The deceased would be only admitted to the afterlife when the heart of the person was lighter than Maat’s feather.
+She wore the ostrich feather—perfectly symmetrical on both sides of the quill— on her head that was the measure to determine whether the soul of the departed would reach the paradise of the afterlife successfully.
+The deceased would be only admitted to the afterlife when the heart of the person weighed exactly the same as Maat’s feather.
 Interesting to see that the very patriarchally organised Egyptians chose a woman as personification of the supreme principle.
+The man performs the law, but the woman is the law.
+She is the non-negotiable field in which the the actor of the patriarchal principle must operate much like the Yoni – Lingam dynamic of the Vedic system.

 tomb kv 17 – seti I.

-A series of images in Pharaoh Seti’s tomb (KV 17) were created according to the Book of Amduat—designed to ensure that the Pharaoh successfully navigates the transition from death to eternal life through the underworld.
+A series of images in Pharaoh Seti’s tomb (KV 17) were created according to the Book of Amduat.
+This book—inscribed on the walls of temples and tombs—describes in detail the journey that a deceased person undertakes in the hours following physical death.
+The Pharaoh is instructed how to successfully navigate the transition from death to eternal life through the underworld.

 The procession of five boats in the 2nd Hour of the Amduat represents the precise moment the Pharaoh’s soul enters the Field of Wernes, a vast, watery marshland where he must prove his worth and begin his transformation.